-If a student violates the Honor Code after already having received either Ji Guo or Liu Xiao Cha Kan, they will be expelled from JI.
+If a student violates the Honor Code after already having received either Ji Guo or Liu Xiao Chakan, they will be expelled from JI.
 JI will recommend to SJTU that the student be expelled from the university.

 For a first or later violation of the Honor Code, SJTU may follow their specified policies on student conduct in addition to JI process outlined in this document.
-SJTU's processes may lead to additional sanctions beyond those administered by JI, including expulsion from SJTU.
+SJTU's processes may lead to additional sanctions beyond those administered by JI, including expulsion from SJTU (see the SJTU Student Handbook for details).